 If you hope to receive special permission to register for an overload -- more than 15 credits in fall or winter -- your faculty adviser and an academic dean must approve your request.
-The application is available through WebAdvisor or at go.wlu.edu/Overload.
+The application is available through Student Planning or at go.wlu.edu/Overload.

 Permission is not ordinarily granted for an overload unless the student has both a minimum cumulative grade-point average of 3.000 and, during the last fall or winter term, a minimum grade-point average of 3.000.
 Students should not make academic course plans that require multiple consecutive terms with overloads.
 A normal course load at Washington and Lee University is 12-15 credits for fall and winter terms and 4-5 credits for spring term.
 Overloads are not approved for Spring term.

 First-Year students may register for up to 15 credits without special permission.
 In the fall term: Permission for 16 credits may be secured through the Dean for First-Year Experience -- arrived at only because of a student registering for a single PE and/or another 1-credit course to accompany a schedule of four 3- or 4-credit courses.
 No permission is given to first-year, first-term students for more than 16 credits under any circumstances.
-For winter term: First-year students must wait for final grades from their first term in order to request a winter-term overload, and then use the same process for application and approval as all other students.
+For winter term: First-year students must wait for final grades from their first term in order to request a winter-term overload.

 For all other students, overloads will be approved only in these circumstances: